M-O-S-E-S/mgm/README.md

 # Upgrading

-Thi branch does not perform any MySQL migration, use at your own risk.
+This branch does not perform any MySQL migration, use at your own risk.

 # Installation